ldruschk/ctf-writeups/2018_pwnctf_pw-api.md

 }
 ```

 The `while (bits - val + (bound-1) < 0)` check is used to assure a uniform distribution over all values between 0 and the bound.
-However, in this case the likelihood for this to happen is `(2^31 % 62) / 2^31` which is extremely unlikely to happen.
+However, in this case the likelihood for this to happen is `(2^31 % 62) / 2^31` which is extremely unlikely.
 Later we figured out that this is indeed irrelevant in this case since this special case is never hit, which is why we will omit it in the rest of the writeup.
 However, this is just an additional random number being generated with the previous one being discarded.

 Basically we return the result of `next(31)` modulo 62, so let's look at ```int next(int bits)``` next, again omitting the code which makes this function thread-safe.